 Woodhouse’s English-Greek dictionary is available online.
 Click here to connect.

 For technical reasons it was not practical to embed Greek font in on-line documents distributed in “text” form.
 So I have had recourse to three other ways of presenting Greek:

 - For most authors read in Greek 701, you can click on the assignment in the syllabus and go directly to the Greek text as provided by the Perseus Project.
 This also gives you access to superb morphological and lexical tools, thanks to Perseus.

 - In other materials for the course, I provide links to scanned images of Greek text or even present the entire document as an image.
 In doing so I have tried to strike a balance between file size and image quality.
-If your browser sizes the images to fit the screen, you may need to disable this feature and show the image at full size.

 - For brief Greek quotations embedded within English text, I have used a simple and self-explanatory system of transliteration (not TLG beta code, with which most students in the course are not familiar).

 For information on the Ph.D.
 Program in Classics at the City University Graduate Center, click here.